EdAyers/mathlib/docs/meta_0.md

 This means that we can write code within Lean that changes how Lean performs its meta-level activities.
 Lean carefully restricts what you are allowed to do though, so you can't (in theory) change the meta-level activities enough to prove `false`!
 Lean does this with trust levels.
 When you write some Lean code that is going to be reflected up to meta, you have to add the keyword `meta` to your definition.
 Once this happens, Lean no longer trusts that the code is sound.
 So you can't use your `meta` tagged object to construct objects which aren't tagged with `meta`.

+The `meta` keyword in Lean is a bit of a misnomer - it is more accurate to call this "unsafe", because it enables a number of unsound mechanisms, and while it is useful for metaprogramming it is not exclusively used for this.
+Not all metaprogramming things are meta, and not all meta things are used in metaprogramming.

 ## Setting the stage